doolse/react-typed-forms/README.md

 );
 ```

-There is also a small library [(@react-typed-forms/core)](packages/mui/index.tsx) which has some renderers for the [MUI](https://material-ui.com/) `TextField` component.
+There is also a small library [(@react-typed-forms/mui)](packages/mui/index.tsx) which has some renderers for the [MUI](https://material-ui.com/) `TextField` component.

 ## Rendering

-Creating renderers for `FormControl`s is very easy, it's a simple matter of using a hook function to register change listening.
+Creating renderers for a `FormControl` is very easy, it's a simple matter of using a hook function to register change listening.

 The easiest way is to just use `useFormStateVersion()` to trigger a re-render whenever any change that needs to be re-rendered occurs.